pol-rivero/pol-rivero/README.md

 ## Some of my projects:

-- **[doot](https://github.com/pol-rivero/doot):** Turns out all existing dotfile managers suck, and the only way is to write my own.
-It's designed to be intuitive and extremely fast, while also supporting advanced features such as private (encrypted) files, host-specific alternative files and bootstrapping repositories.
+- **[doot](https://github.com/pol-rivero/doot):** Turns out that all existing dotfile managers suck, and writing my own is the only way to go.
+It's designed to be intuitive and *extremely* fast, while also supporting advanced features such as private (encrypted) files, host-specific alternative files and bootstrapping repositories.

+- **[GitHub Desktop Plus](https://github.com/pol-rivero/github-desktop-plus):** A fork of GitHub Desktop that adds some features I needed for my workflow.
+It includes commit search, Bitbucket support, branch name preset generation, and [many small features and improvements](https://github.com/pol-rivero/github-desktop-plus?tab=readme-ov-file#extra-features).
+Additionally, upstream changes are merged much more frequently than in the shiftkey fork.

 - **[Discord Audio Stream](https://github.com/pol-rivero/DiscordAudioStream):** It's very easy to share your screen using Discord.
 Being able to hear it, not so much.
 This tool gives you control over the audio that you send to Discord, making it possible to share a screen with audio, use OBS, and any other use case you can think of.